Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_blind_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_blind_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_blind_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_blind_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_blind_duration_ - Default: 15 - The duration the players should be blinded for.

 ## Bomberman